TomStog/Infrared-BP/README.md

 # Infrared-BP

 The dataset used for the "Non-Contact Blood Pressure Estimation using infrared motion magnified facial video" publication.
 The code developed is to fit the data to the reference Blood Pressure values.
+The dataset can be viewed and downloaded through this link : [https://mega.nz/folder/KdhlnSjB#vX4uepisNf2s_P4sMHsqjA]